-A. Key concept about type of funds
+A. Key concepts about types of funds

 Inter-agency pooled funds are co-mingled contributions to multi-entity funding mechanisms, not earmarked for specific UN entity.
-Funds are held by a UN fund administrator and allocations are made by UN-led governance mechanism.
-Resources are transferred to participating organizations using a pass-through modality.
+Funds are held by a UN fund administrator and allocations are made by a UN-led governance mechanism.
+Resources are transferred to participating organizations using pass-through modality.
 The two types of inter-agency pooled funds are multi-partner trust funds and stand-alone joint programmes.

 Multi-partner trust fund (MPTF) is the most widely used typology of pooled funds.
 MPTFs can be global, regional or country-level and are established to support specific national, regional or global development results.

-Stand-alone joint programme (JP) (using pass-through) typically involves two to five UN organizations that have agreed on a specific programmatic scope, budget, and deliverables.
+A Stand-alone joint programme (JP) (using pass-through) typically involves two to five UN organizations that have agreed on a specific programmatic scope, budget, and deliverables.
 Joint programmes can also be financed using parallel and consolidated funding modalities, but these are not considered inter-agency pooled funds.

-Pass-through is a fund management modality of inter-agency pooled funds that allows multiple UN organizations to receive contributions from co-mingled donor resources through the Administrative Agent and implement funds using the Participating Organizations/ operating policies and procedures.
+Pass-through is a fund management modality of inter-agency pooled funds that allows multiple UN organizations to receive contributions from co-mingled donor resources through the Administrative Agent and implement funds using the Participating Organization's operating policies and procedures.
 It allows partners (contributors and UN entities) to standardize and simplify legal agreements and reduce duplication and administrative overheads.

-Country-level pooled fund (development) is often referred to as SDG country fund; this inter-agency pooled fund is used by a UN country team, under Resident Coordinator leadership, to consolidate and leverage financing towards country priority SDGs as per the UN Sustainable Development Cooperation Framework (UNSDCF).
+A Country-level pooled fund (development) is often referred to as SDG country fund; this inter-agency pooled fund is used by a UN country team, under Resident Coordinator leadership, to consolidate and leverage financing towards country priority SDGs as per the UN Sustainable Development Cooperation Framework (UNSDCF).